dipeshm01/NederlandseTaal/knm/Nederland-2.md

       The board of the club asks you as a parent:
       Can you help us at the club?
 What is the best thing to say?
 Answer:
       Aright, what can I do for you?
-- In bijna elke buurt is een buurthuis.
-Of in een dorp: een dorpshuis.
+- In bijna elke buurt is een **buurthuis**.
+Of in een dorp: een **dorpshuis**.
   Je kunt hier dingen leren of samen doen met anderen.
   Bijvoorbeeld leren fietsen, fotograferen of met geld omgaan.
 - In veel buurthuizen kun je ook taalles krijgen of leren werken op de computer.
   Kijk eens wat je in jouw buurthuis kunt doen!

+In de stad en buiten de stad zijn leuke plekken om te bezoeken.
+Op vrije dagen kun je een **uitje** maken naar het strand of naar het bos, naar een **kinderboerderij**, een **speeltuin** of een **pretpark**.
+Mensen met een museumkaart kunnen voor weinig geld naar een museum.
+>
+>  In the city and outside the city are nice places to visit.
+On days off you can take a **trip** to the beach or the forest, to a petting zoo, a playground or an amusement park.
+People with a museum card can go to a museum for little money.
+>

 - In Nederland is veel water.
 Daarom kan bijna iedereen zwemmen.
   Je leert zwemmen op zwemles bij een zwemschool.
   Je kunt een A, een B of een C-diploma halen.